Ossie Clark: Childhood and education

-Ossie Clark was born on 9 June 1942 to Anne and Samuel Clark in Oswaldtwistle, Lancashire, England.
-During the war, the Clark family moved to Warrington where he was given his nickname, "Ossie".
-Ossie's mother, Anne Grace Clark, was in labour with Ossie for seven days during an air raid in the Second World War.
-Anne had been expecting a girl and had no name picked out for her new baby boy.
+Ossie Clark was born on 9 June 1942 to Ann and Samuel Clark in Warrington, Lancashire, England.
+During the war, the Clark family moved to Oswaldtwistle, where he was given his nickname, "Ossie" when they later moved to Warrington in 1950.
+Ossie's mother, Ann Grace Clark, was in labour with Ossie for seven days & gave birth during an air raid in the Second World War.
+Ann had been expecting a girl and had no name picked out for her new baby boy.
 She let the midwife name him Raymond.
-Ossie was the youngest of six children (Gladys, Kay, Beryl, Sammy and John).
-Ossie and his brother John sang in the church choir at St Oswald's Church in Winwick, where Ossie won awards for his vocal talents.
+Ossie was the youngest of six children (Gladys, Marjorie (later known as Kay) Beryl, Sammy and John).
+Ossie and his brother John & Kay's son James sang in the church choir at St Oswald's Church in Winwick, where Ossie won awards for his vocal talents.

 Family and friends noted that from a very early age he was "brilliant at doing anything".
 Young Ossie would make clothes for his nieces and nephews.
 He practised tailoring clothing on his dolls and designed swimsuits for the neighbourhood girls when not yet 10 years old.
 Roy Thomas, the art teacher at Ossie's secondary school – himself heavily involved in fabric art – recognised Ossie's creative flair and gave him a large collection of Vogue and Harper's Bazaar magazines.
 Clark pored over these magazines and absorbed the glamour and cutting edge fashion.

 At the age of 13 Ossie studied architecture in school.
 He later said that the experience was "invaluable".
 The class taught him the fundamentals of proportion, height and volume.
 He would later go on to use all of these to great effect in his fashion designs.